MCG-NJU/CGA-Net/README.md

 ## Usage

-This module is general and can be leveraged in any existing point-based segmentation networks.
+This module can be leveraged in any existing point-based segmentation networks.
+Here we provide an example of how to apply CGA module to CloserLook3D, which can be run as follows:

+`cd examples/CloserLook3D`
+`sh train_s3dis.sh`

+For other backbones, one can try to modify the source code in [CGA/cga.py](https://github.com/MCG-NJU/CGA-Net/blob/main/CGA/cga.py).

 ## Main Results